ucasmjc/ucasmjc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Short Bio
 Hi!
 I am a senior undergraduate at <a href='https://www.ucas.ac.cn/index.htm'>University of Chinese Academy of Sciences</a> .
-Previously, I explored mutilmodal learning as a visiting student in <a href='https://gewu-lab.github.io/'>GeWu-Lab</a>, supervised by Prof. <a href='https://dtaoo.github.io/'>Di Hu</a>.

-I am currently interning at <a href='https://www.shlab.org.cn/'>Shanghai AI Laboratory</a>, focusing on video generation.
-I am excited to explore audio-driven image animation, supervised by Dr. Yanan Sun and Dr. <a href='https://zengyh1900.github.io/'>Yanhong Zeng</a>.
+I will begin my MPhil in ECE, Peking University in the fall of 2025.

-My research interest primarily includes Video Generation, Mutilmodal Learning and AI for Science.
+My research interest primarily includes Video Generation, Mutilmodal Learning and Large Language Models.

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 I win the National Scholarship and First-class Scholarship!